-LCT and New York theater debut in Lerner & Loewe’s My Fair Lady (Theater World Award; Tony, Drama Desk, Outer Critics Circle, Drama League nominations).
+LCT: My Fair Lady (Theater World Award; Tony, Drama Desk, Outer Critics Circle, Drama League nominations).
 Regional: King George VI in David Seidler’s The King’s Speech (Chicago Shakespeare Theater).
-West End includes The Importance of Being Earnest (Ian Charleson Award nomination), Flare Path and The Pride.
+West End includes The Importance of Being Earnest (Ian Charleson Award nom), Flare Path and The Pride.
 Off-West End includes She Stoops to Conquer (National Theatre), Posh (Royal Court), The Changeling (Young Vic) and The Prince of Homburg (Donmar Warehouse).
-Film: The Little Stranger, About Time, The Hollow Crown, The Deep Blue Sea, In the Loop, La Vie en Rose.
+Film: Downton Abbey, The Little Stranger, About Time, The Hollow Crown, The Deep Blue Sea, In the Loop, La Vie en Rose.
 TV includes Bertie Pelham on “Downton Abbey,” Martin Charteris on “The Crown,” Gaston de Foix on “Versailles” and Hans von Enke on “Wallander.”

 Carmen Cusack, Harry Hadden-Paton, and Tony Yazbeck chat about their upcoming Broadway show.